oSoc17/datascouts/backend/docs/endpoints/handles/PUT_handles_id.md

 ## Parameters

 The ID of the handle must be provided in the URL of the request.
-The following parameters are recognized in the POST request body.
+The following parameters are recognized in the PUT request body.

 - **name** — [string] The new name of the handle.
 - **service** — [integer] The new service of the handle.